brennanfee/provision-windows/README.md

 # provision-windows

+**ATTENTION:** This repository is now defunct.
+I have moved all Windows provisioning scripts\steps\settings to my [Winfiles](https://github.com/brennanfee/winfiles) repository.
+It is simpler and more self-contained.

+---

 This is a [BoxStarter](http://boxstarter.org) based set of scripts for provisioning my Windows machines (both personal and work related).

 ## Steps to provision